ckan/ckanext-pages/README.md

 ```

 By default this option is set to False.
 Note that this feature is only available for CKAN >= 2.3.
 For older versions of CKAN, this option has no effect.
+Use this option with care and only allow this if you trust the input of your users.